Switzerland · Close Protection & Executive Security

 Lower-Risk Areas

-- Rive Gauche (Left Bank): Primary financial and commercial district, very high security environment
+- Rive Gauche (Left Bank): Primary financial and commercial district with very high ambient security and international banking infrastructure.

-- Cologny and Champel: HNWI residential areas, low crime, high-quality security infrastructure
+- Cologny and Champel: HNWI residential areas with low crime and high-quality private security arrangements.

-- International District (Pregny-Chambesy): UN complex area, specific access controls and security management
+- International District (Pregny-Chambesy): UN complex area with specific access controls and dedicated security management.

 Elevated-Risk Areas

-- Paquis and Gare Cornavin area: Higher petty crime concentration relative to the city average, street-level drug activity
+- Paquis and Gare Cornavin area: Higher petty crime concentration relative to the city average, with street-level drug activity after dark.

 Emergency Contacts